klein2303/World-Explore/README.md

 - `npm install react-icons`
 - `npm install recoil`

-Now run `npm run dev` in order to run the project
+Now run `npm run dev` in order to run the project.
+You don't need to run the backend explicitly when running the project locally, as it is always running on the virtual machine.
+The localhost is connected to the backend via the virtual machine.
+However, if you face issues with pages not loading (mainly "Explore Countries"), refer to [this guide](backend/README.md) to set up the backend locally.

 ## Running tests

 In order to run the tests first navigate to the correct folder as described under "Running the project".
 Then run the following command in the terminal:

 `npm test`

+As of iteraion 2, tests will fail (see documentation)

 ## Running eslint